jolly-hare/Advent-of-Code/README.md

 ![image](https://user-images.githubusercontent.com/91928992/205315656-95c007e1-e10d-4eec-bf42-2683be1e552a.png)

-- [x] Create a template script to build from each day
+:heavy_check_mark: Create a template script to build from each day

-- [x] Create a "new day" script that creates a directory, files, and gets input
+:heavy_check_mark: Create a "new day" script that creates a directory, files, and gets input

 # Why
 Starting with a blank state because I need the practice.
 I'll try to post my daily solutions if I find the correct answer(s).
 In later days, I may spend some time cleaning up past solutions to more optimized or elegant alternate solutions.